-The academic structure at ICHM is demanding, each year of study requires students to undertake eight higher education subjects during their on-campus semester; followed by their six month industry placement semester.
+The academic structure at ICHM is demanding, each year of study requires students to undertake eight higher education subjects during their on-campus semester; followed by their six month Work Integrated Learning (WIL) semester.
 The on-campus academic semester is essentially one standard university year of study taught within a six month period.
 While it is an enjoyable learning experience, students should be organised and prepared to invest the required time to achieve high academic achievement.
 Each section below provides additional information regarding the ICHM curriculum, how lectures and tutorials are presented, methods of assessment and campus administration.

-ICHM’s curriculum is subject to constant updates and review, to ensure it continues to meet the highest industry expectations.
+ICHM’s curriculum is subject to constant updates and review, to ensure it continues to meet the highest industry expectations, and higher education standards.
 View the content or subject descriptors here.

 Many subjects have exams, but these are rarely the only form of assessment.
 Assessment methods can include practical tests, group work, essays, personal portfolios, presentations, log books, written assessments and case studies.
-Each subject has three assessments spread across the on campus semesters.
+Each subject and WIL placement has three assessments spread across the semester.
 With student workloads a major consideration in assessment timing.

 During their on campus semesters ICHM students will use a number of academic and operational learning areas including: lecture theatres, tutorial rooms, a purpose built wine laboratory, 120 seat a-la-carte restaurant open to the public; function facilities, computer suite, on campus library, practice bar and restaurant areas, and a fully equipped industrial kitchen.
 It really is an exciting study environment.